BMW's UK workers reject offer designed to end pension dispute

-LONDON (Reuters) - British car workers at BMW (BMWG.DE) have rejected a pension deal designed to end a long-running dispute over plans to close the German automaker's final salary pension scheme, the Unite union said on Monday.
+LONDON, June 12 (Reuters) - British carworkers at BMW have rejected a pension deal designed to end a long-running dispute over plans to close the German automaker's final salary pension scheme, the Unite union said on Monday.

 In April, Britain's biggest union said it would hold a total of eight strikes, including at the Mini and Rolls-Royce factories, but suspended further action last month to allow staff to vote on a revised deal.